penguin-squad/playlist-app-rn/README.md

 -   🌀  Two modes availible: Contributer / Owner

 ## Short description
-The application will be a playlist application where you will be able to share a playlist that you have made with people and they will be able to contribute to that playlist.
-The application currently only intgrates youtube into the platform platform.
-The playlist will have modes one is Contributer and One is Owner.
-When you are an owner you are in Owner mode and you are able to add and delete songs to your own playlist.
-When you do not own the playlist you are in Contributer mode where you are allowed to add songs to a playlist.
+The application is a music application.
+Create your playlist.
+Share it with your friends.
+Contribute to each others playlists.
+The application integrates resources from Youtube.

+Two modes are availible: Contributer and Owner.
+Owner mode allows you to add and delete songs.
+Contributer mode only allows user to add songs to a spesific playlist.
+Playlist can be found throught Playlist Id.

 <!-- In the Owner mode, people can share a playlist and add songs to a playlist but only the owner will have complete control over which songs will be accepted to the playlist and which will not be accepted.
 This will be perfect in for example Event-based scenarios where there might be multiple people who might request songs constantly, for example, a house party.
 In the Contributer mode, all people are able to add and manipulate the playlist and also play the playlist on their own -->